sadewadee/advanced-log-manager/wiki/Features.md

 *   **Real-time Log Viewing:** Observe log entries as they are generated, offering immediate insights into your site's activity and helping you catch issues as they occur.
 *   **Advanced Filtering:** Easily filter logs by type (e.g., `Notice`, `Warning`, `Error`, `Deprecated`) to quickly pinpoint relevant entries and focus on critical issues.
 This saves time by narrowing down vast log data.
+*   **Time-based Filtering:** Filter logs by time ranges (Last Hour, 24 Hours, 7 Days, 30 Days) to focus on recent activity or specific time periods.
+*   **File Path Filtering:** Filter logs by specific file paths to focus on issues from particular plugins, themes, or WordPress core files.
 *   **Intelligent Search:** Search for specific keywords, phrases, or patterns within the logs to find particular events, error messages, or user actions.
 Supports regular expressions for more precise searches.
+*   **Case-sensitive Search:** Option to perform case-sensitive searches for exact matching.
+*   **Search Highlighting:** Visual highlighting of search terms in log entries for easy identification.
+*   **Real-time Filter Counter:** Live count of matching log entries as you type or adjust filters.
+*   **Export Filtered Results:** Export only the filtered log entries instead of the entire log file, making it easier to share specific issues.
 *   **Log Clearing:** Clear the debug log file with a single click, which is invaluable for starting fresh during debugging sessions, freeing up disk space, or ensuring only recent issues are visible.
 *   **Download & Export:** Download the entire log file for offline analysis, archival purposes, or to share securely with support teams or developers.
 *   **Log File Rotation:** Automatically manages log file size and rotation to prevent single log files from becoming excessively large and impacting server performance.